beckermr/vote-bot/README.md

 ## Configuring Matrix

-To find the Matrix API token:

-1. login to your account using the element web interface
-2. open the settings menu
-3. navigate to the "Help & About" pane
-4. scroll to the "Advanced" section
-5. copy your API token

 The matrix room is specified by its ID.
 To get the ID of the room:

 1. navigate to the room settings menu